Power Query date format (How to + 5 tricky scenarios)

 Power Query Date format

-These are available in Power Query’s Transform and Add Column Ribbons.
+These are available in Power Query’s Transform and Add Column ribbons.
 The Transform ribbon converts the selected column while Add Column creates a new column based on the selection.

 The following are examples of the types of information we can extract from the date column (Year, Days in Month, Week of Year, Day Name, Day of Year)